 Benaiah, A Type and Shadow of Jesus Christ

-On the surface, people would not associate Benaiah as a type or shadow of the messiah.
+On the surface, people would not associate Benaiah as a type or shadow of the Messiah.
 We like our Jesus with his pristine white robes, long hair, and calm demeanor.
 Modern culture often portrays Jesus very differently than the Jesus in the Bible.
-And this is one of those cases where we can easily miss the parallels if we let our ideas of Jesus cloud the reality.
+And this is one of those cases where we can easily miss the parallels if we let our ideas of Jesus cloud reality.